pologovaa/eclipse-wiki/Home.md

 * GDB-based debugging using  **Debug**  perspective providing detailed debug information (including breakpoints, variables, registers, and disassembly)

-Note: Before you begin, refer to the EM Starter Kit and ARC GDB Getting Started guide and follow the instructions on how to connect the EM Starter Kit to your PC.
-This is required for the Eclipse IDE GDB debugger to successfully download and debug programs on the target.
+> Before you begin, refer to the EM Starter Kit and ARC GDB Getting Started
+> guide and follow the instructions on how to connect the EM Starter Kit to
+> your PC.
+This is required for the Eclipse IDE GDB debugger to successfully
+> download and debug programs on the target.

 Table of Contents